cadorn/narwhal/docs/narwhal.md

     that defaults to `"170"` for "1.7.0", and is used by Rhino on Java to determine the valid JavaScript syntax.

-*   `NARWHAL_CACHE_ENABLED` enables module and packages
-    caching for an active `SEA`.
-This can speed up the module loading and packages discovery processes.
-    The cache is created the first time a script is run.
-    The cache can be cleared by running `tusk reheat`.

 Configuration Files
 -------------------